You know, Snirdly just had an interesting observation.

 You can identify them.

-Any place where complaints about the check not being big enough?
+Any courthouse, any place where checks are handed out, any place where complaints about the check not being big enough.

 You just check and see who's milling around there every day, who's going in and out, and you'll see who we've lost.